l0k1/shepard/README.md

 # SHEPARD

 A minimal Game Boy game.
+A sort-of reverse Breakout.

+The goal is to make a game with less than 1024 bytes.

+Currently a work-in-progress.
+Nightly (or weekly) builds will be posted when there's something of note.

 ### Building